charlesreid1-docker/d-gitea/docs/index.md

 ## Secrets

-There are two secrets to set in the `app.ini` before running gitea: the internal token and the secret key.
+There are two secrets that must be set in the Gitea configuration file: the internal token and the secret key.

-These can be set in `*.secret` files:
+The two secret values can be placed in two `*.secret` files:

 ```plain
 internal_token.secret
 secret_key.secret
 ```

-The contents should be the value of the variable you wish to use in `custom/conf/app.ini`.
+The contents should be the value of the secret variable you wish to use in `custom/conf/app.ini`.

 These files are not tracked by git.